Alcohol in Afghanistan: Foreign military troops

 Prior to September 2009, the International Security Assistance Force (ISAF) headquarters in Afghanistan had at least seven bars that served tax-free beer and wine, including a sport bar named Tora Bora.
 In 2009, after news of the death of 125 civilians in air strikes, General Stanley McChrystal, the head of ISAF, tried to contact troop officials.
 After finding that some troops were unable to adequately respond to the incident because they were drunk, he banned alcohol from the US premises.
 This applied as well to foreign soldiers.

 Alcohol was also said to have played a role in the Kandahar massacre, a 2012 incident in which a United States Army Staff Sergeant (Robert Bales) murdered sixteen civilians and wounded six others in the Panjwayi District of Kandahar Province.
 The US military later banned alcohol for its troops.
 Despite the ban, US defense officials sometimes found alcohol at the bases.

 Soldiers from other countries had been allowed to drink alcohol.
 Military bases of European troops usually had two liquor stores.
 German and French troops were allowed two small cans of beer per day in their main base.
 In smaller camps as in Camp Marmal, the rations were provided on a voucher base and were required to be opened at the spot to avoid the buildup of stocks.
 After some alcohol-related incidents in 2013, General Jörg Vollmer inspected premises personally to ensure the regulations being followed.

 The end of the ISAF in 2015 greatly reduced the number of foreign troops.
-Compared to ISAF, the current Resolute Support Mission has only a tenth of the forces present in the country.
+Compared to ISAF, the current [when?]
+Resolute Support Mission has only a tenth of the forces present in the country.
 Foreign tourists were allowed to bring two liters of alcohol in a duty-free bag when entering in Afghanistan.
 Drunk driving and the possession of larger amounts of alcohol were subject to jail terms of several months duration.
 Bundeswehr alcoholic beverages shipments were addressed as well to the enlarged (German) community and invited journalists.